FHIR/fhir-tools-ig/README.md

 ## Security

 As an implementation guide that includes no active content, there's no direct security related content.

+For issues with the scripts that launch the publisher, see https://raw.githubusercontent.com/HL7/ig-publisher-scripts

-If you think that there's security issues in the tools that implement these extensions etc, you can report them either on GitHub ([Validator](https://github.com/hapifhir/org.hl7.fhir.core), [IG Publisher](https://github.com/HL7/fhir-ig-publisher), [FHIRServer](https://github.com/HealthIntersections/fhirserver)) using GitHub's standard security reporting framework, or you can email the [FHIR Director](mailto:fhir-director@hl7.org) directly.
+If you think that there's security issues in the tools that implement these extensions etc, you can report them either on GitHub ([Validator](https://github.com/hapifhir/org.hl7.fhir.core), [IG Publisher](https://github.com/HL7/fhir-ig-publisher), [FHIRServer](https://github.com/HealthIntersections/fhirserver)) using GitHub's [standard security reporting framework](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability), or you can email the [FHIR Director](mailto:fhir-director@hl7.org) directly.

 If you think that the content of this IG has designs that imply bad security decisions, feel free to raise an issue using on GitHub, or discuss on [Zulip](https://chat.fhir.org/#narrow/stream/179239-tooling).